NxPKG/khulnasoft-docs/content/email-security/email-configuration/phish-submissions/phishnet-o365.md

 4. Select **Submit Report**.

-Once the email has been successfully submitted to Cloudflare Area 1 for review, PhishNet will show you a **Submission Complete** message.
+Once the email has been successfully submitted to Khulnasoft Area 1 for review, PhishNet will show you a **Submission Complete** message.